junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Don't blink!"
 Dean gasps, stumbling to his feet.
 Rory does the same, pulling himself up.

-The two Angel statues are the same two standing guarded at the gate earlier, holding out their hands in the pose of pushing the door open.
+The two Angel statues are the same two standing guards at the gate earlier, holding out their hands in the pose of pushing the door open.
 The female one has unfurled her wings slightly; the male one, without hands cupping his face, shows side-swept fringe on his forehead.
 Why on earth do they look familiar?
 Dean scratches his head.

 "Why the hell are they just biting our tails?"
-Dean steps backward slowly, putting some distance between them and the statues, the distances that he has seen them cross within a blink.
+Dean steps backward slowly, putting some distance between them and the statues, the distance that he has seen them cross within a blink.

 He barks at them, "Come on, I didn't do anything to you."

 "I don't think they care," Rory draws back by his side.
 "What do we do?"

-The elevator well is a hollow metal structure, the classic ancient design from the thirties with bare bars and cables that is not protected with sealed sides.
+The elevator well is a hollow metal structure, the classic ancient design from the thirties with bare bars and cables that are not protected with sealed sides.
 They might be able to climb in it to the second floor, but they'd be killed easily and nastily if the lift decides to drop or the angels flap their wings.
 That leaves only --

 "The stairs.
 Where are the stairs?"
 Dean asks frantically.

 "Locked," Rory breaks his last hope.
-"I checked before you arrive, all the doors are locked."
+"I checked before you arrived; all the doors are locked."

 Of course.